P-Oliomonte/P-Oliomonte/README.md

 I'm a freshly trained **web developer** and seasoned **graphic designer** based in Hamburg, with over a dozen years of professional experience in the design field.
 My journey began in the academic hubs of Cologne and the creative whirlwind of London, where I honed my design skills.

-Currently I'm taking part in the **Web Development Bootcamp** at **neue fische**, expanding my expertise by diving deep into frontend web development.
+I recently finished the **Web Development Bootcamp** at **neue fische**, expanding my expertise by diving deep into frontend web development.
 This blend of web development and graphic design allows me to craft visually stunning and user-friendly digital experiences.
 This combination makes me strong for roles in frontend development, where both design aesthetics and technical precision are crucial.

 Whether it's coding a responsive website or app or creating eye-catching graphics, I bring a keen eye for detail and a passion for bringing ideas to life.